A Sustainable Transport Investment Plan (STIP) to decarbonise maritime and aviation

 Funds allocated via the STIP will be most effective when reserved for renewable hydrogen solutions and should not be allocated to biofuels.
 There are a number of pathways to cut shipping and aviation emissions, with some less effective than others.

 Renewable hydrogen solutions offer a far greater market opportunity than waste-based biofuels in the medium to long term.
-This is due to e-fuels and hydrogen-powered aircraft costs trending downwards over time, and fewer constraints on scaling production.
-Between the economic and environmental opportunities green hydrogen solutions offer, the steep challenges of scaling and commercialising a nascent technology and fierce competition with incumbent fossil- and biofuels, it is this industry that must be targeted to optimise the use of funds.
+This is due to e-fuels and renewable hydrogen-powered aircraft costs trending downwards over time, and fewer constraints on scaling production.
+Between the economic and environmental opportunities renewable hydrogen solutions offer, the steep challenges of scaling and commercialising a nascent technology and fierce competition with incumbent fossil- and biofuels, it is this industry that must be targeted to optimise the use of funds.

-Biofuels, on the other hand, have less potential to reduce shipping and aviation lifecycle emissions than synthetic fuels, and risk impacting biodiversity.
+Biofuels, on the other hand, have less potential to reduce shipping and aviation lifecycle emissions than e-fuels, and risk impacting biodiversity.
 Beyond their environmental limitations, biofuels have greater technical readiness and are available today and are therefore less in need of support to boost production.
-Furthermore, significant projected supply constraints as demand grows means they do not offer industry economic sustainability and resilience in the long run, even if they are cost competitive today, and risk channeling funds into projects that could become stranded assets in the future.
+Furthermore, significant projected supply constraints as demand grows means they do not offer industry economic sustainability and resilience in the long run, even if they are cost competitive today, and risk channelling funds into projects that could become stranded assets in the future.

 What instruments should the STIP include?